linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/16 European Monetary System Union.md

 exchanges. !e access to cheaper sources of finance and improved liquidity for both governments and companies is a potentially significant benefit from EMU.

 - **Greater price transparency.** Another gain from having a single currency is that consumers and businesses benefit from price transparency.
-Now that all prices in the eurozone countries are quoted in euros it is more di'cult for manufacturers to maintain significant price differentials in different markets.
-Consumers buying from the cheapest sources will, over time, help to ensure that a single pricing policy biased towards the lower end of the prices charged in different countries is adopted by many multinationals. !is implies a potential benefit for consumers and businesses at the expense of reduced profits for some multinational companies.
+Now that all prices in the eurozone countries are quoted in euros it is more difficult for manufacturers to maintain significant price differentials in different markets.
+Consumers buying from the cheapest sources will, over time, help to ensure that a single pricing policy biased towards the lower end of the prices charged in different countries is adopted by many multinationals.
+This implies a potential benefit for consumers and businesses at the expense of reduced profits for some multinational companies.

-16.13 COSTS OF EMU
+### 16.13 Costs of EMU

-Most of the perceived costs of EMU are not so much associated with the final attainment of monetary union,

-but rather with the transitional costs associated in achieving it:
+Most of the perceived costs of EMU are not so much associated with the final attainment of monetary union, but rather with the transitional costs associated in achieving it:

- - **Loss of monetary autonomy.** !e use of a common currency with a European Central Bank, charged with determining monetary policy and the short-term interest rate on the euro, is the most visible sign of the main cost associated with EMU.
-Since EMU has involved the introduction of a single currency with no capital controls, then a single short-term interest rate has prevailed in the eurozone countries. !is means real dilemmas for the European Central Bank when setting interest rates, as it has to reconcile the needs of booming member states with those of member states suffering from recession.
+- **Loss of monetary autonomy.** The use of a common currency with a European Central Bank, charged with determining monetary policy and the short-term interest rate on the euro, is the most visible sign of the main cost associated with EMU.
+Since EMU has involved the introduction of a single currency with no capital controls, then a single short-term interest rate has prevailed in the eurozone countries.
+This means real dilemmas for the European Central Bank when setting interest rates, as it has to reconcile the needs of booming member states with those of member states suffering from recession.
 In the absence of EMU, national central banks in booming countries would typically raise the short-term interest rate to dampen economic activity, while those of countries in recession would usually reduce the short-term interest rate to boost economic activity.
-A common interest rate in the post-EMU era may be insu'ciently high to curtail economic activity in booming countries while being too high to help countries in recession.
+A common interest rate in the post-EMU era may be insufficiently high to curtail economic activity in booming countries while being too high to help countries in recession.

- - **Loss of national macroeconomic policy autonomy.** A major argument against EMU is that the acceptance of a single currency means that countries are no longer free to determine their own monetary policies and in$ation rates.
-In economics it is widely believed that in the short run a trade
-	- ff exists between in$ation and unemployment, known as the Phillips curve.
-Some countries prefer to have low in$ation rates and are prepared to accept relatively high unemployment, while others prefer low unemployment and relatively high in$ation.
-With $oating exchange rates these different in$ation preferences can be reconciled by an appreciating currency for low-in$ation countries.
-Since a monetary union requires common in$ation rates, countries with differing preferences with respect to any unemployment–in$ation trade-off will lose from monetary union. !is argument is illustrated in Figure 16.1 that compares the UK and eurozone Phillips curves.
+- **Loss of national macroeconomic policy autonomy.** A major argument against EMU is that the acceptance of a single currency means that countries are no longer free to determine their own monetary policies and inflation rates.
+In economics it is widely believed that in the short run a trade-off exists between inflation and unemployment, known as the Phillips curve.
+Some countries prefer to have low inflation rates and are prepared to accept relatively high unemployment, while others prefer low unemployment and relatively high inflation.
+With floating exchange rates these different inflation preferences can be reconciled by an appreciating currency for low-inflation countries.
+Since a monetary union requires common inflation rates, countries with differing preferences with respect to any unemployment–inflation trade-off will lose from monetary union.
+This argument is illustrated in Figure 16.1 that compares the UK and eurozone Phillips curves.

-405

-International Finance

-UK inflation (a) UK Phillips Eurozone inflation (b) Eurozone

-Puk*

-Pu

-Uuk* Uuk UK unemployment

-0 Uuk* Uuk UK unemployment 0 Ue Ue* Eurozone unemployment

-Ue Ue*

 **Figure 16.1** UK and eurozone Phillips curves

-Assume that UK policy-makers prefer relatively high in$ation, while the eurozone prefers less

-in$ation. !e optimal in$ation–unemployment trade-off for the UK is given by _P_ UK* and _U_ UK*, while

-the optimal trade-off for the eurozone area is _P_ E* and _U_ E*.
-In a monetary union both have to accept a

-common in$ation rate _P_ U, which implies higher UK unemployment than UK policy-makers prefer,

-and higher eurozone in$ation than the eurozone countries prefer.
-However, there is much debate

-in economics over whether the Phillips curve trade-off exists.
-Most economists accept that in the

-short run such a trade-off usually exists but in the long run does not, with each country having a

-vertical Phillips curve at its natural rate of unemployment.
-Hence, the costs associated with the loss of

-national policy autonomy are probably confined to the short run.
+Assume that UK policy-makers prefer relatively high inflation, while the eurozone prefers less inflation.
+The optimal inflation–unemployment trade-off for the UK is given by _P_ UK* and _U_ UK*, while the optimal trade-off for the eurozone area is _P_ E* and _U_ E*.
+In a monetary union both have to accept a common inflation rate _P_ U, which implies higher UK unemployment than UK policy-makers prefer, and higher eurozone inflation than the eurozone countries prefer.
+However, there is much debate in economics over whether the Phillips curve trade-off exists.
+Most economists accept that in the short run such a trade-off usually exists but in the long run does not, with each country having a vertical Phillips curve at its natural rate of unemployment.
+Hence, the costs associated with the loss of national policy autonomy are probably confined to the short run.

- - **Loss of inflation tax.** German agreement to EMU was crucially dependent upon guarantees of a low in$ation rate in the union.
-For some governments, especially the 2004 accession countries, the move to EMU is potentially costly because it is necessary to bring their in$ation rates down and into line with the low eurozone rate. !is undermines their implicit in$ation tax revenue.
-In countries where there is a large amount of outstanding public debt and a large holding of the monetary base, as opposed to interest-earning bank accounts, the in$ation that results from reducing the real value

-	- f both the outstanding debt and the purchasing power of the authorities' monetary base liability effectively constitutes a tax. !e lower EMU in$ation rate implies a smaller in$ation tax revenue for high-in$ation countries, meaning that their governments will have to replace the lost in$ation tax with explicit direct and indirect taxes.
-In an analysis of this argument, Cohen and Wyplosz (1989) calculated that the taxation of the monetary base was far more significant for some countries than

-	- thers.
-In particular, assuming a constant 5% in$ation rate, the in$ation tax as a percentage of GDP was 2.1% for Ireland, 3.9% for Italy and 3.5% for Spain, but only 1% for Germany, 1.1% for France and 0.7% for the UK and the Netherlands.
-Furthermore, since Italy and Spain are among the most heavily indebted countries, the temptation to in$ate and reduce the real value of outstanding debt was higher in those countries.
-It should be noted that although explicit taxes tend to be politically more unpopular than hidden taxes, such as ‘in$ation taxes', from an economic viewpoint the replacement

-	- f in$ation tax by more explicit taxes is not necessarily a bad thing.
+- **Loss of inflation tax.** German agreement to EMU was crucially dependent upon guarantees of a low inflation rate in the union.
+For some governments, especially the 2004 accession countries, the move to EMU is potentially costly because it is necessary to bring their inflation rates down and into line with the low eurozone rate.
+This undermines their implicit inflation tax revenue.
+In countries where there is a large amount of outstanding public debt and a large holding of the monetary base, as opposed to interest-earning bank accounts, the inflation that results from reducing the real value of both the outstanding debt and the purchasing power of the authorities' monetary base liability effectively constitutes a tax.
+The lower EMU inflation rate implies a smaller inflation tax revenue for high-inflation countries, meaning that their governments will have to replace the lost inflation tax with explicit direct and indirect taxes.
+In an analysis of this argument, Cohen and Wyplosz (1989) calculated that the taxation of the monetary base was far more significant for some countries than others.
+In particular, assuming a constant 5% inflation rate, the inflation tax as a percentage of GDP was 2.1% for Ireland, 3.9% for Italy and 3.5% for Spain, but only 1% for Germany, 1.1% for France and 0.7% for the UK and the Netherlands.
+Furthermore, since Italy and Spain are among the most heavily indebted countries, the temptation to inflate and reduce the real value of outstanding debt was higher in those countries.
+It should be noted that although explicit taxes tend to be politically more unpopular than hidden taxes, such as 'inflation taxes', from an economic viewpoint the replacement of inflation tax by more explicit taxes is not necessarily a bad thing.

-406

-The European Monetary System and European Monetary Union

  - **Regional disparities.** Another concern over EMU is that while it will probably lead to gains for the EU as a whole, some countries could gain while others could lose. !e increased movements